ImZackAdams/nyx-mesh/README.md

 # NyxMesh

-**Your cloud bill’s worst enemy: distributed compute in index.html.r**
+**Your cloud bill’s worst enemy: distributed compute in an index.html.**

 NyxMesh turns your browser into a distributed compute node.
 No backend.
 No accounts.
 No deploy.
 Just open the HTML file and start trading compute tasks over WebRTC.